 Board Officers, 2019

-Kathy Imahara, Board Chair
+Kathy Imahara, President

 Kathy is an attorney licensed in California and Washington and is active as a pro bono attorney for the King County Bar Association’s Neighborhood Legal Clinics.
 Kathy is the mother of Aiko Luckasavage, a CRMS Alumnus.
 Kathy spent many years active in the PTSO and is now serving on the Board of Directors.

 Tom Darlow lives in Seattle with his wife, a scientist, and two school aged children.
 He loves walking, kayaking and reading.
 Tom has been an educator since 1996 first teaching in his home country of England and then moving to the USA in 2000.
 He has worked in a variety of private schools both large and small, dual language, all-girls and gifted to name a few.
 His roles have included Head of Lower School, Technology Director and of course Classroom Teacher.
 Presently, Tom is Head of Lower School at Seattle Country Day School.